DjangoGirls/tutorial/django_-_why_you_need_a_webframework/README.md

 ## What happen when someone request a website from your server?

-When a request comes to a web server it passes it to Django.
-Django tries to figure out what actually is requested.
+When a request comes to a web server it's passed to Django which tries to figure out what actually is requested.
 It takes a webpage address used and tries to figure out what to do.
 This part is done by Django's urlresolver (Note that a website address is called URL - Uniform Resource Locator, so the name 'urlresolver' makes sense).
 It is not very smart here - it takes a list of patterns and tries to match the URL.
 Django checks patterns from top to the bottom and if something is matched then Django passes the request to the associated function called view.

 Imagine a postman with a letter who is walking down the street and checks each house number with the one on the letter.
 If it matches, they put the letter there.